Middle school started off great for my daughter.

 Related: Why And How To Stop Taking Your Teen’s Attitude Personally

 At the beginning of seventh grade, my daughter begged me to dye her blue hair, but I truly did not want her to do it.
 At the last second, I gave her permission and her joy became mine.
 Seventh grade is the time tweens start craving some semblance of control over their identity.
 By letting them make some choices, you lend balance to the relationship.

 Sometimes you have to ask yourself, “Why am I saying no?”
 If it is because of your own personal preference or if you are worried about how it will reflect on you, it may be time to reconsider.

 Set reasonable limits.

 I found my daughter wanted more autonomy, but still thrived with boundaries and structure.
-I loosened the rules in some areas, like what shows she could watch and letting her go certain places with her friends independently, but kept the reigns tighter when it came to technology usage and sleep schedules.
+I loosened the rules in some areas, like what shows she could watch and letting her go to certain places with her friends independently, but kept the reigns tighter when it came to technology usage and sleep schedules.

-Understanding where you child is at developmentally and what sorts of external factors impact their behavior can help you determine what kind of rules you should set and where you can be a little more flexible.
+Understanding where your child is at developmentally and what sorts of external factors impact their behavior can help you determine what kind of rules you should set and where you can be a little more flexible.

 Don’t be a fixer.

 It’s hard not to sweep in and try to make everything better for your child—especially when you know they are hurting.
 Sometimes you just have to let your kids fail even though as a parent it’s the hardest thing to do.
 Let your son or daughter learn from their mistakes, learn how to take accountability for their actions and learn to overcome obstacles on their own.